Lane Change Intention Prediction of two distinct Populations using a Transformer: Methodology

 Finally, $\tilde{X}_{en}$ passes through a linear classification layer which outputs $\tilde y$ which is a vector containing three values, one per class.
 Each sample is assigned to the class for which the respective output value is the highest among the three output values.

-The configuration used in this work is identical to the configuration of TN 2 in \cite{lc_pred} i.e. it has a single encoder layer, $16$ multi-head attention heads and is optimized with \textit{Adam}.
+The configuration used in this work is identical to the configuration of TN 2 in \cite{lc_pred} i.e. it has a single encoder layer, $16$ multi-head attention heads and is optimized with \textit{Adam} \cite{ref_adam}.
+The transformer used in this article will also therefore be referred to as TN 2.
 The dimension of the embedding and the width of the feed forward layer are also identical (respectively $128$ and $64$) but the learning rate was reduced to $0.0004$ to reduce oscillations in the optimization process which were observed with a learning rate of $0.0007$.